necrox87/wp-filter-admin-role/README.md

 # wp-filter-admin-role
-Filter admin content like posts, attachments for showing only current user data
+Filter Wordpress admin content like posts, attachments for showing only current user data